roughike/streaming_shared_preferences/README.md

 Everything is so simple in theoretical code samples.

-It's highly likely that in a real app you have more values to store, unless your business is clicking on a button that increments a value.
+It's highly likely that in a real app you have more values to store, unless your use case actually is clicking on a button that increments a value.
-And you'll probably have bunch of other code too, which in turn makes for a lot of vertical clutter.
+And you'll probably end up with a bunch of other code too, which in turn makes for a lot of vertical code clutter.

 Once you start having multiple different settings, it makes sense to wrap them in a custom class: